-: A bad ending to a good game.
+: A bad last level to an otherwise good game.

 - Straight: The first 14 levels of a game are ultra-fun, but the last level feels more like work than play.